hello-world-gitops/.github/profile/README.md

         Hub -- Managed by ACM --> Stage
 ```

+**NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.
+Additional environments could be implemented following the same pattern that dev and stage use.

-**All cluster and application configuration should be managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**
+**All cluster and application configuration is be managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**

 OpenShift GitOps is deployed to all three clusters.
 Applications are deployed to the clusters through the default cluster-wide Argo CD instance that OpenShift GitOps provides.